 How is the endowment used?

-For the 2020-2021 school year, 97% of full-time undergraduates received need and merit based financial aid directly from Gonzaga, with 20% of student financial aid awards funded in part by endowment spending.
+For the 2021-22 academic year, 99.6% of full-time undergraduate students received need and merit based financial aid directly from Gonzaga, with 23% of student aid awards funded in part by endowment spending.

 What are the endowment investment returns?